fstrauf/roadvagabonds/content/draft/daily-routines/index.md

 I love this.
 It sort of makes you feel like you don't have to do a lot but then you end up writing for 20-30min.

 ## Daily Email
+I try to maximize the efficiency when working and that is only possible when reducing distractions.
+Besides turning off notifications, I try and don't check emails outside my scheduled times.
+If people really need me, they usually call me.

 ## One hour of hobbies
 This can be video editing, coding on the blog, reading some more, working on the troopy etc.

 # Bed time usually is around 2130
+After reading Why We Sleep by Matthew Walker, I really take it serious to get 8 hours of sleep a night.